 SECTION B. The Lodge shall be divided into chapters by the Lodge Executive Committee.

 SECTION C. The offices of each Chapter shall be Chapter Chief, Chapter Vice-Chief, and Chapter Secretary.
 These chapter officers must abide by the same age restrictions as the lodge officers.

-SECTION D. The Lodge Executive Committee shall be composed of the elected Lodge officers, the immediate past Lodge Chief, the Lodge Standing Committee Chairman, the Chapter Chiefs, and any Special Committee Chairman appointed by the Lodge Chief, all of which are voting members.
-The following non-voting members will be on the Committees: Lodge Advisor, Professional Advisor, Scout Executive, Chapter Advisors, Officer Advisors, Committee Advisors, and a member of the Camping Committee.
+SECTION D. The Lodge Executive Committee shall be composed of the elected Lodge officers, the immediate past Lodge Chief, the Lodge Standing Committee Chairman, the Chapter Chiefs, and Special Committee Chairman appointed by the Lodge Chief, all of which are voting members.
+The following non-voting members will be on the Committees: Lodge Advisor, Professional Advisor, Scout Executive, Chapter Advisors, Officer Advisors, and Committee Advisors.

 SECTION E. The Lodge Advisor and Chapter Advisors shall be appointed by the Scout Executive for a term of one year to coincide with the Lodge year.

 SECTION F. The Lodge Chief, in consultation with the Lodge and Professional Advisors, shall appoint such Committee Chairmen as needed to run the Lodge.
 All Committee Chairmen shall be under 21 and active, registered members of Klahican Lodge.

 SECTION G. The Chapter Chief, in consultation with the Chapter and Professional Advisors, shall appoint committees similar to the Lodge level as needed.